 In the previous article in this BOM Building series, I listed the 5 bare minimum fields required for a proper BOM (Bill of Materials).
 The goal of any BOM is to accurately represent the discrete parts of your product with sufficient detail to procure them - no more, no less.
 While only 5 fields are required to accomplish this, the addition of the following optional fields helps make your BOM more robust and efficient for a procurement team to do their job.

 Now that we know how to get a visual on our data (Histogram Post), we can consider lot-to-lot variation of our parameters to see how Shifts and Drifts affect the ability of our part to meet specifications over a long production run, and some things to watch for when optimizing our manufacturing processes.

 The hard and soft goods industries have seen exponential changes in the last few years.
 There is now a wealth of services and tools that make it much easier for someone with a product concept to begin prototyping it quickly and cheaply.
-However, the majority of these startups have stifled their progress when it came time to actually manufacture their goods.
-Most don’t know where to start to produce their products at scale
+Advancements in software tools, 3D printing technology, and rapid prototyping services have resulted in an overwhelming number of entrepreneurs trying their hand in product development.

 Before scaling your manufacturing production, it's imperative to understand if your assembly processes are "In Control".
 Using histograms and specification limits, one can easily generate visual graphs to quickly identify potential issues with manufacturing processes.
 Learn the basics on where to begin.